-Novel pharmacological therapies include ketamine, psychedelics, and growth factors.
-Ketamine blocks NMDA receptors, increases BDNF levels, and enhances synaptic function, which can help in the improvement of synaptic plasticity and alleviating MDD symptoms238.
-Psychedelic compounds like psilocybin and LSD, in addition to their hallucinogenic effects, can produce long-lasting antidepressant effects and promote neural plasticity^{239,240}.

-As for drugs in clinical research, a novel noncompetitive NMDA receptor antagonist, esmethadone, improves depressive-like behaviors in animal models and provides sustained benefits for individuals unresponsive to conventional treatments241.
-Similarly, a ketamine enantiomer, esketamine, is highly effective in treating treatment-resistant MDD in intranasal formulations242.
-Additionally, hydroxynorketamine, a ketamine metabolite, offers antidepressant effects243.
+Moreover, another antidepressant is ketamine, which blocks NMDA receptors, increases BDNF levels, and enhances synaptic function, which can help in the improvement of synaptic plasticity and alleviating MDD symptoms243.
+Similarly, a ketamine enantiomer, esketamine, is highly effective in treating treatment-resistant MDD in intranasal formulations244.
+Additionally, hydroxynorketamine, a ketamine metabolite, offers antidepressant effects245.